Chart Color Schemes

 Dubbo Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Dubbo Surrounds, as recorded at the Census conducted on 9 August 2016, consisted of 98.8% houses and 1.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's structure of 88.0% houses and 12.1% other dwellings.
-In terms of home ownership in Dubbo Surrounds, the rate was 43.9%, with mortgaged dwellings at 46.4% and rented dwellings at 9.7%.
-The median monthly mortgage repayment in the area was $1,733, while the median weekly rent figure was recorded as $265.
-For Non-Metro NSW, these figures were $1,450 for mortgage repayments and $280 for rents.
-Nationally, Dubbo Surrounds's mortgage repayments were lower than the Australian average of $1,863, with rents substantially below the national figure of $375.
+Dwelling structure in Dubbo Surrounds, as evaluated at the 2016 Census, comprised 98.8% houses and 1.3% other dwellings.
+In comparison, Non-Metro NSW had 88.0% houses and 12.1% other dwellings.
+Home ownership in Dubbo Surrounds was 43.9%, with mortgaged dwellings at 46.4% and rented ones at 9.7%.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro NSW's average of $1,450.
+Median weekly rent in Dubbo Surrounds was $265, compared to Non-Metro NSW's $280.
+Nationally, Dubbo Surrounds' mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing